Teapotka/slovovyr/README.md

 Since the language issue has become quite acute at the moment, we decided to create an online application to enrich the lexicon of Ukrainians with original words from different regions of Ukraine.

 ### About
-This project uses the Next.js framework for the development of client and server parts and auxiliary libraries: TypeScript, ... (to be added).
+This project uses the Next.js framework for the development of client and server parts and auxiliary libraries: TypeScript, React Transition Group, Classnames, Redux Toolkit ... (to be added).

 ### Structure
 + /pages - project pages and api